Emotional Intelligence: What It Means and How to Improve Your EQ

 Emotional Competencies

-Psychologist and author Daniel Goleman also identified several different emotional competencies.
+Some theories about emotional intelligence focus on specific competencies that are involved.
+For example, psychologist and author Daniel Goleman also identified several different emotional competencies.

 Self-Awareness